-The palm trees seem out of character for this 20.8 acre preserve along New River, but in 1886 it was a bustling ranch headquarters.
+The palm trees seem out of character for this 20-acre preserve along New River, but in 1886 it was a bustling ranch headquarters.
 The owners, the Frank Alkire family, planted palms and eucalyptus to shade the stream-side home they called the Flying Y Ranch.

 Over one hundred years later rancher Steve Bragg bought the acreage.
-Realizing the historical and environmental significance of the property, he began discussions with the Desert Foothills Land Trust, and deeded the reserve to DFLT in 1994.
+Realizing the historical and environmental significance of the property, he began discussions with DFLT, and deeded the reserve to the Land Trust in 1994.

-The lush wildlife habitat, fed by a year round spring, includes a rare willow and cottonwood forest, considered the most endangered forest type in the nation, as well as mesquites and native walnuts.
+The lush wildlife habitat, fed by a year-round spring, includes a rare willow and cottonwood forest, considered the most endangered forest type, as well as mesquites and native walnuts.

 Gates allow entrance for people on foot, bicycles or horseback.
 The New River Reserve is readily accessible from Old Stage Coach Road in New River and is open year round during daylight hours.

 New River Visited (an Essay From A Recent Visit)